PARIETAL EPITHELIAL CELLS

 3) We have several publications showing that the expression profile, and likely biological functions of PECs, changes in settings where

-co-express several proteins considered specific for podocytes.
-A subset of PECs co-expressing podocyte proteins migrate to the glomerular tuft,
+begin to co-express several proteins considered specific for podocytes.
+A subset of PECs co-expressing podocyte proteins migrate to

-the improvement in podocyte number coincides with an increase in the subset of PECs expressing podocyte proteins.
-These studies strongly
+retinoids, that the improvement in podocyte number coincides with an increase in the subset of PECs expressing podocyte proteins.

-suggest an adult podocyte progenitor function for PECs in states of podocyte depletion.
-In a mouse model of focal segmental
+These studies strongly suggest an adult podocyte progenitor function for PECs in states of podocyte depletion.
+In a mouse model of

-glomerulosclerosis typified by abrupt podocyte depletion followed by regeneration, PECs can participate in either a pro-fibrotic or regenerative
+focal segmental glomerulosclerosis typified by abrupt podocyte depletion followed by regeneration, PECs can participate in either a

 (c1) Zhang J, Pippin JW, Krofft RD, Naito S, Liu ZH, Shankland SJ.